- Trend 1: The Power of Visual Content and Immersive Experiences in Real Estate

 - 82% of real estate businesses market through social media.

-- 63% of agents use video in their social media feeds to call attention to their properties.
+- Around 63% of real estate agents use video content in their social media marketing strategy.

 Today’s real estate professionals go beyond promoting listings by posting engaging content like local community highlights, the stories behind homes they’ve listed, and behind-the-scenes glimpses of their daily lives.
-While Facebook is still the most popular social media platform, Instagram, LinkedIn, and YouTube get their fair share of real estate agent activity.
-A small percentage of agents are even using TikTok to take advantage of its younger demographic.
+While Facebook and Instagram remain important, agents are also optimizing content for YouTube Shorts and TikTok search, treating these platforms as mini search engines.

 Video is the real standout this year.
 The industry now has the opportunity to engage both buyers and sellers without investing heavily in advertising: Short-form video content is more popular than ever, giving agents the opportunity to share quick tours, highlight a home’s key features, or walk through the closing process.